phreeza/manuscript_axon_potentials/doc/manuscript.md

-To understand how the geometry of an axon affects the extracellular waveform associated with action potentials, we first numerically simulated single action potentials propagating along generic axons and calculated their contribution to the EFP.
-This was done for five scenarios: infinite axons, terminating axons, bifurcating axons, axons that bifurcate as well as terminate, and axon bundles.
+To understand how the geometry of an axon affects the extracellular waveform associated with action potentials, we first numerically simulated single action potentials propagating along generic axons and calculated their contribution to the EFP (for details, see Materials and Methods).
+This was done for five
+scenarios: infinite axons, terminating axons, bifurcating axons, axons that bifurcate as well as terminate, and axon bundles.
 We began by simulating an infinitely long axon following a straight line path, neither bifurcating nor terminating ([@fig:simpletree]A).
 The extracellular action potential has the characteristic triphasic shape.
 As the action potential travels from top to bottom, the waveform is translated in time with the conduction velocity, but is otherwise unchanged.

 ![Relationship between axon morphology and extracellular potential.
-Simulated action potentials traveling along axons with varying morphologies, as indicated by the diagram in the left-hand side of each subfigure.
+Multi-compartment simulations of action potentials traveling along axons with varying morphologies, as indicated by the diagram on the left-hand side of each subfigure.
 Action potential propagation direction indicated by arrow.
 Waveforms, shown on the right-hand side of each subfigure, were recorded at a horizontal distance of 150\ µm from the axons.
-The vertical depth is indicated by the plot position, spaced by 200\
-µm.
-Horizontal distances are for illustration only, all axons were simulated to lie in a straight line. (**A**) Action potential in an infinitely long, straight axon. (**B**) Terminating axon.
+The vertical depth is indicated by the plot position, spaced by 200\ µm.
+Horizontal distances are for illustration only, all axons were simulated to lie on a straight line. (**A**) Action potential in an infinitely long, straight axon. (**B**) Terminating axon.
 Action potential waveform closest to the termination thickened for emphasis. (**C**) Branching axon.
-The axon branches multiple times in the range of 200\ µm.
+The axon branches multiple times within of 200\ µm.
 Thicker waveform at the center of the bifurcation zone.  (**D**) Combined bifurcations and terminations.
-Note the reduced voltage scales in C and D, which correspond to the different number of fibers. (**E**) Response in a population of 100 randomized morphologies, three of which are shown schematically.
-Activity consists of spontaneous background activity (100 spikes/s) superimposed with a pulse of heightened spike rate (2000 spikes/s).
+Note the reduced voltage scales in C and D, which correspond to the different number of fibers. (**E**) Response in a population of 100 randomized morphologies, three of which are shown schematically (colored).
+Activity consists of spontaneous background activity (100 spikes/s) superimposed with a brief Gaussian pulse of heightened spike rate (2000 spikes/s).
 Spike rate and example spike times for the three morphologies are shown at the top.
 Right: gray lines show activity of full population averaged over 40 trials, while the black lines show the low-pass (<1 kHz) component.
-Note that the time scale is different from A-D.
+Note that the time and voltage scales are different from A-D.
 ](../figs/fig_1_nocsd.pdf){#fig:simpletree}

 There are two ways of understanding the triphasic shape of the extracellular